Devissage and Localization for the Grothendieck Spectrum of Varieties: ACGW-Categories

 \begin{non-example} The CGW-category $\Var_{/k}^{sm}$ is \textsl{not} a pre-ACGW-category, since it is possible that the intersection of smooth subvarieties is not smooth.
 This means that the m-morphisms are not closed under pullbacks. \end{non-example}

-\begin{example} The category $\Sch_{rf}$ is an ACGW-category, with the commutative squares being pullback squares.
+\begin{example} The category $\Sch_{rf}$ is an ACGW-category, with the pseudo-commutative squares being pullback squares.
 With this definition we can consider $\Var$ a pre-ACGW-subcategory of the ACGW-category $\Sch_{rf}$.
 That Axioms (P), (U), and (S) hold follows identically as for the case of varieties.

-Thus it remains to check Axiom~(PP).
-For both open and closed embeddings, we define $\star$ to be the pushout in the category of schemes.
-The pushout of schemes along open embeddings produces a square of open embeddings by the definition of a scheme; the pushout of schemes along closed embedding produces a square of closed embeddings of schemes by \cite[Corollary 3.9]{schwede}.
-Note that these are \emph{not} pushouts in the categories of closed/open embeddings; these are pushouts in the entire category of schemes.
+Thus it remains to check Axiom~(PP), in particular that $\star$-products exist.
+The pushout of schemes along open immersions produces a square of open immersions by the definition of a scheme; the pushout of schemes along closed immersion produces a square of closed immersions of schemes by \cite[Corollary 3.9]{schwede}.
+These are \emph{not} pushouts in the categories of closed/open immersions; these are pushouts in the entire category of schemes.
 That this satisfies the conditions of (PP) follows from the universal property of pushouts. \end{example}